TheSpartaPT/FiveM-ES-CarWash/README.md

 >
 >2- add this line "start es_carwash" on server.cfg under the other "start (whatever)".

-**Extremelly important: step 2 needs to be bellow the "start essentialmode" line so the dependencies load first.**
+**Extremelly important: if you're using EssentialMode step 2 needs to be bellow the "start essentialmode" line so the dependencies load first.**

 ### Optional (notepad++ recommended)